msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ## The beginning

 I just want to preface that this post is not about discouraging anyone from studying Japanese and/or a second language.
 I just want to dispel some myths and help people set realistic expectations for themselves.
+I want to help the Japanese learning community sift through all the BS out there.

 At the time of writing this post it has been almost 3 years since I started studying Japanese and I still don't consider myself fluent.
 Let's start out with the definition of fluency from google -